Best Sander for Deck Refinishing 2019

 A. Yes, it is recommended to sand and clean the dust particles before staining or painting.

 Q. Can sanding wood make you sick?

 A. Dust particles spread while sanding can cause some serious health troubles including allergic reactions and lung damage.
-Use a sander with dust collection bag or always wear face mask or respirator while sanding.
+Use a sander with a dust collection bag or always wear a face mask or respirator while sanding.

 Q. Is sanding wood dangerous?

 A. If you will take precautionary measure then it is not.
 Wood dust is a known human carcinogen that can cause irritation, breathing problems and allergies.
 Use respirators and dust masks always while working on the wood.

 Q. Can you sand a wet deck?